-Dr Moni Lai Storz is the founder and currently the Academic Director of the Australasian Centre of Chinese Studies and Executive Consultant to Global Business Strategies (GBS Pty Ltd.) in Australia.
+Dr Moni Lai Storz is the founder and currently the Academic Director of the Australasian Centre of Chinese Studies and the global Chinese school, ChinesebyDesign.
+She is also Executive Consultant to Global Business Strategies (GBS Pty Ltd.) in Australia.
 She holds a doctoral degree from Monash University, Australia.

 She pioneered the programs on culture awareness and cross-cultural communication skills for people participating in the Export Development Programs organised by Monash University’s Centre for International Business on behalf of several state and federal bodies in 1987.